astutespruce/secas-ssa/README.md

 This pilot application is intended to support
 [Species Status Assessments](https://www.fws.gov/project/species-status-assessment)
-conducted by the U.S. Fish and Wildlife Service in the Southeastern U.S. by providing summaries of standardized landscape-level indicators for each population unit of a given species.
+conducted by the U.S. Fish and Wildlife Service in the Southeastern U.S. by providing summaries of standardized landscape-level indicators for each analysis unit of a given species, which may be population units, representation units, or other areas.

 It directly leverages related work on the
 [SECAS Southeast Conservation Blueprint Explorer](https://github.com/astutespruce/secas-blueprint)